 Continuous education is an important part of any professional investor’s career, particularly as times change so rapidly.
-The speed with which sustainability investing has gained traction and become a mainstream style has left many at a disadvantage in being able to explain it to clients and prospects.
+The speed with which sustainable investing has gained traction and become a mainstream style has left many at a disadvantage in being able to explain it to clients and prospects.
 This module bridges that gap.

 Financial professionals participating in this course are invited to digest the information and then take the test at the end.
 To enhance the learning experience, the module is delivered using clear language, charts, a video and case studies.
 Each of the eight chapters takes around 15 minutes to read.

 A score of at least 12 out of 15 correct answers (80%) for the test will count two hours towards your professional CPD requirements.
 The educational module is already accredited by local and global institutes, including the CFA Institute, EFPA, CII, CISI, FPA, IBF and FPSB, with more to follow.